 COVID-19 | CORONAVIRUS: COMMUNITY UPDATE

-• Maintain a physical distance of at least 2 meters (6 ft.) from anyone you don't live with when outside your home.
+- Maintain physical distancing of at least 2 m / 6 ft from anyone you don't live with when outside your home.

 • All travellers returning from outside Canada must immediately self-isolate for 14 days under the federal Quarantine Act.
 This involves not stopping at grocery stores on the way home.
 Groceries and other essentials should be ordered for home delivery or dropped at the door by a family member, neighbour or friend.

 • Avoid crowds.
 Limit your contacts to your exclusive circle of 10 or fewer.
 All indoor gatherings are limited to 50 people, with the requirments of wearing mandatory face masks and maintaining 2 metres of physical distance from those you do not live with.

 Ottawa municipal bylaw officers have the authority to enforce COVID-19 regulations.
 Citizens may call 311 to report any concerns.